 Volunteering at Challenge

-One of the things that makes Challenge School so special is the commitment of our families to volunteer their time to the school.
+One of the things that makes Challenge School so special is the commitment of our families to volunteer their time.
 The school requires each family to volunteer a minimum of 25 hours per school year.
 This is a per family requirement, not per child.
-We have a very active PTCO but this is only possible through the generous volunteering efforts of our families.
+We have a very active PTCO, but this is only possible through the generous volunteering efforts of our families.

 We normally have numerous opportunities for you to volunteer – so many that most families end up volunteering well beyond the 25 hour minimum!
 Some ways you can earn volunteer hours are: